gitkraken/gitkraken-client-docs/gitkraken-client/workspaces.md

 ### GitHub pull request view

-If you are working with a GitHub.com workspace, you may select a pull request to work with the <a href="/working-with-repositories/pull-requests/#github-pull-request-view">GitHub pull request view</a>.
+If you are working with a GitHub.com Workspace, you may select a pull request to work with the <a href="/working-with-repositories/pull-requests/#github-pull-request-view">GitHub pull request view</a>.

 <img src="/wp-content/uploads/github-pull-request.png" srcset="/wp-content/uploads/github-pull-request@2x.png" class="img-bordered img-responsive center">